Written by on . Last updated November 21st, 2024.

 Nearby towns and cities

-Major cities near this earthquake: Tepic is located 396 km to the north-northeast.
+Multiple large cities are in proximity of today's earthquake.
+Tepic is located 396 km to the north-northeast.
 Puerto Vallarta is located 295 km to the north-east.
-Manzanillo is located 279 km to the east-northeast.
+Manzanillo is located 282 km to the east-northeast.

 An overview of nearby towns and cities is available in the overview below.